usbarmory/tamago-example/README.md

 external libraries:

   * Directory and file write/read from an in-memory filesystem.
-  * SD/MMC card detection and read (only on non-emulated runs).
+  * SD/MMC card detection and read (only on non-emulated runs, if available).
   * Timer operation.
   * Sleep operation.
   * Random bytes collection (gathered from SoC TRNG on non-emulated runs).
   * Test BTC transaction creation and signing.
   * Test post-quantum key encapsulation (KEM).
-  * Hardware accelerated encryption, hashing, key derivation (on non-emulated runs).
+  * Hardware accelerated encryption (on non-emulated runs, if available).
   * Large memory allocation.

 The following network services are started: